Redesigning the bonus engine

 Context

-In iGaming, promotions are a key driver of player acquisition, retention and engagement.
 These promotions were setup behind the scenes using an internal platform tool known as the bonus engine.

 What is a bonus engine?

 A bonus engine is the system in the background that decides who sees a promotion, who is allowed to claim it, what rules apply and when the reward should be given.
+Its a control panel where internal teams set up the offers, rules and rewards before the player ever sees them.

 Who are the users?

-Product Managers To define promotion strategy, mechanics and success metrics
+define promotion strategy, mechanics and success metrics.

 Problem